-Constructing an adventure
+Constructing an adventure from a mad idea

 Al Preuss whom some of you will know as deafnala on various forums very generously sent me some of his amazingly characterful hand crafted toadstool folk.
 Obviously these needed to be used in a game, my first thought was to have them as 'sentient scenery'.
 Base them up and leave them in the corners of locations so the players could interact with them.
 Ideally they could confer useful local rumours or background information.
 Unfortunately I already have Gossip Stones for that and anyway, these models needed more of a starring role.

 What could I do with evil toadstools?
 Of course, Mario!

 The idea of dropping the player characters currently adventuring in my on-going fantasy role playing campaign into a Mario world where the dangers and challenges were real appealed to me.
 I'd already used elements from Zelda games in my setting, this was just taking it one step further.
 I had an adventure lined up involving a pocket universe created by a wizard.
 I hadn't begun to finalise the world inside the pocket universe but now I had my starting point.

 This was obvious.
 There's a bunch of innocent mushroom people who are now in danger because their princess who used to protect them has disappeared.
 The standard Mario plot.

 The player characters are on a quest to break the time tombs of the Izveroni before the Golems of Meaning arrive on Yarth to do it themselves and destroy the planet in the process.
 I gave the princess one of the hidden keys to a tomb and added her into the helpful instructions they were given by the spirit of the long-dead Arch Mage Afgorkon.

 "The key to another tomb is held by Princess Persikka* of the Fungal Folk.
 Delve deep into the caves beneath the forests of the Peaceful Sleepers to find her.
 These forests lie beyond space and time in a pocket universe created by the wizard Thaladomis."